carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 Attribution of Changes
 ----------------------

-We believe in correct attribution of contributions to their contributors.
+When contributors submit a patch to an LLVM project, other developers with commit access may commit it for the author once appropriate (based on the progression of code review, etc.).
+When doing so, it is important to retain correct attribution of contributions to their contributors.
 However, we do not want the source code to be littered with random attributions "this code written by J. Random Hacker" (this is noisy and distracting).
 In practice, the revision control system keeps a perfect history of who changed what, and the CREDITS.txt file describes higher-level contributions.
 If you commit a patch for someone else, please say "patch contributed by J. Random Hacker!" in the commit message.
 Overall, please do not add contributor names to the source code.

+Also, don't commit patches authored by others unless they have submitted the patch to the project or you have been authorized to submit them on their behalf (you work together and your company authorized you to contribute the patches, etc.).
+The author should first submit them to the relevant project's commit list, development list, or LLVM bug tracker component.
+If someone sends you a patch privately, encourage them to submit it to the appropriate list first.

 .. _copyright-license-patents: